ZAP Xebra: Characteristics

-The top speed of the Xebra is 36–40 mph, with a range of about 20–25 mi with the standard batteries, or 40 mi with the optional extended range batteries.
+The top speed of the Xebra is 36-40 mph, with a range of about 20–25 mi with the standard batteries, or 40 mi with the optional extended range batteries.

-The sedan version can carry up to five people.
-The listed cargo weight capacity for both the SD sedan and the PK pickup is 1000 lb (460 kg), although PK owners have carried more weight than that.
+The sedan version had four seats and four doors, but was limited by its weight rating of 500 lb.
+The listed cargo weight capacity for the PK pickup is 460 kg, although PK owners in user forums report their PKs have carried more weight than that after modifications.

-An optional rooftop-mounted solar panel on the Xebra Xero variant allows for trickle solar charging, which should lengthen the range and life of the six traction batteries; it is also available as a roof over the PK pickup bed.
+An optional rooftop-mounted solar panel on the Xebra Xero variant allows for trickle solar charging, which should lengthen the range and life of the six traction batteries; it was also available as a roof over the PK pickup bed.

-The 2008 "version 6" all-steel-bodied version of the Xebra sedan is now in production.
+The 2008 "version 6" all-steel-bodied version of the Xebra sedan entered production in late 2008.

-The Xebra is the first production vehicle to be imported from China to the United States, and one of the only city speed electric vehicles in production.
-It is available from licensed ZAP/Voltage Vehicle dealers.
-According to the owner and dealer reports, some of the early 2006 models had problems with the body work, DC-to-DC converters, controllers, or chargers.
+The Xebra was the first production vehicle to be imported from China to the United States.
+It was available from licensed ZAP/Voltage Vehicle dealers.
+According to the owner and dealer reports, some of the early 2006 models had problems with the bodywork, DC-to-DC converters, controllers, or chargers.
 They were not properly waterproofed and would degrade and malfunction when wet.
 Newer models delivered in 2007 are waterproofed and these problems are resolved.

 More recent models have been greatly improved with many low-quality parts being eliminated in the new production facility.
 Some replacement parts, even on new vehicles, are hard to find.
-Most of these issues have been resolved with the building of and move to a modern high tech moving production line facility.
-The interruption in production and flow of parts has greatly improved.
+The company claimed to have resolved these issues with the building of and move to a more modern, moving production line facility.

 According to various news reports, over a hundred and fifty Xebras were sold in 2006.
 The PK became available in late 2006.
-According to ZAP 500 Xebra sedans and pickups were ordered by July 2007.
+According to ZAP themselves, 500 Xebra sedans and pickups had been ordered by July 2007.